2.

 (AAC)

 Communication is a human right.
-At STAR, we are committed to helping each child find their "voice".
+At STAR, we are committed to helping each child find their "voice" so they may achieve maximal life participation outside of therapy.

 Some children may communicate through natural speech.
-Some children with severe speech/language impairments may need additional support to communicate.
+Other children may require additional support to communicate.
 Specifically, they may benefit from enhancing or substituting natural speech to help them participate fully in daily life.

 AAC does just that.
 Some children find their voice through a communication notebook or picture symbol boards.
 Other children find their voice through a high-tech speech-generating device.
 Other children find their voice through a combination of systems and strategies.